chubbymandude/WaliBot/README.md

 Need to use Speech-To-Text & Text-To-Speech functionality in order to properly make the application.

 Need to run a server with SpringBoot (have already converted project to a Maven project).

+UPDATE 7/30/2025

+Finished integrating Twilio service for localhost and performing optimizations.

+Next steps are to integrate to a proper server and buy the actual Twilio service so the phone can be used by clients.